connkat/school/README.md

 # School

-a repo for school work
+a repo for school work for TRU